patobe/openeye/readme.txt

 Introduction
 ------------

-Open Eye is a web based Business Process Management and Business Intelligence platform licensed under the GPL v3.
+Open Eye is a web based Business Process Management and Business Intelligence platform licensed under the LGPL v3.

 The main objective of Open Eye is to provide a high-end BPM and BI solution including reporting and portfolio management, for any companies at a minimal cost of acquisition and ownership.

-The Open Eye platform reuses Open Source components to deliver an integrated off-the-shelf BPM and BI platform.
+The Open Eye platform reuses Open Source components to deliver an integrated stack and off-the-shelf BPM and BI solution.

 Components
 - Process modeling (Signavio's Activiti Modeler)